DavidShariev/NOTA/README.md

 ## About projec

-Mucis platform, where you can upload and comment a song/
+Music platform, where you can upload and comment a song/

 ## Languages and Tools